conda-forge/blog/posts/2021-09-24-travis-security.rst

    for the main ``conda-forge`` channel was never disclosed in this incident.
 Further, only ~70 feedstocks had their tokens exposed in this incident.
 4. We examined our artifacts and marked as broken any artifacts that were uploaded from PRs.
 We think we found everything, but we are not completely sure.
+Our criterion for marking things broken was more generous than it needed to be.
 5. We issued PRs to rebuild any broken artifacts via our bots.
 6. We put in changes to ``conda-smithy`` to help prevent inadvertent uploads of artifacts from PRs in the future.